Authored by the expert who managed and guided the team behind the France Property Pack

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research and consult professionals before making any property purchase decision.
+This is not financial or investment advice, and we don't know your personal situation, so please do your own research and consult a qualified professional before making any property purchase decision.

 Is it smart to buy now in Nouvelle-Aquitaine, or should I wait as of 2026?